nicklafferty/craftycody/content/life/how-to-actually-clean-a-ceramic-pan.md

 Lies.

 A lot of these techniques never work for me.
-I follow instructions to the letter- boiling water, putting the vinegar and baking soda in, letting it go for 15 minutes to overnight.
+I follow instructions to the letter- boiling water, putting the vinegar and baking soda in, letting it soak for 15 minutes or overnight.
 But it _never_ wipes clean.
 Maybe it works on easier messes, but as I said, this crap was so burnt into this pan that when you ran a finger over it, it was smooth.
 It was really frustrating.

 So I had to experiment.